Our Team of Professionals

 Lindsay was drawn to horses at an early age, and found herself immersed in the equestrian world as soon as possible.
 Never afraid of hard work, Lindsay was always keen to work for lessons as a child, and a working student as a teen and young adult.
 It was here that she learned all of the inner workings of training and developing Hunter/Jumper horses.
 Equi-Life Sport Horses was originally founded in 2006 as a training and sales business, and it wasn't until a few years later that Lindsay discovered how much she truly enjoyed teaching and developing riders.
 Since then Lindsay has trained horses and riders from first rides to National Hunter Derbies, and Grand Prix success.
 Lindsay is especially passionate about developing junior riders and is always on the look out for that special combination of talent, work ethic, and character to take to the top of the sport.

 Paige Scott - Beginner/Novice Instructor

 Paige began as a student of Equi-Life at the age of ten.
 Throughout her junior years, she had great success showing in the hunter ring.
-She returned to us as a young adult to become a key part of our horse care team and resume her riding career.
-Paige is incredibly hard working and dedicated, providing the horses with top quality care.
-She has a special partnership with Equi-Life's "Sugar", and they have their sights set on the Hunter derbies next year!
-Paige is keen to expand her coaching resume with our Unicorn Club and beginner lesson programs!
+She returned to us as a young adult keen to develop her riding career, and become a key part of our coaching team.

 Jesse Legroulx - Operations Manager